 You can mix your own insecticidal soap—save money and feel more self-sufficient!
 Along with the other DIY gardening projects, like creating your own compost and growing your own food, creating our own pest and disease treatments gives us a greater sense of safety and ability.

-One such solution is homemade “insecticidal soap,” a spray used to kill harmful insects like mites, aphids, thrips, white flies and immature leafhoppers.
-The fatty acids in the soap dissolve the insects’ exoskeleton, causing them to dehydrate.
-Many gardeners turn to this foamy remedy not only because it is effective, but also because it is more eco-friendly.
-There are readymade products available, but many gardeners try making their own.
+Insecticidal soap kill harmful insects like mites, aphids, thrips, white flies and immature leafhoppers.
+The fatty acids in the soap dissolve the insects' exoskeleton, causing them to dehydrate.
+Many gardeners turn to this foamy remedy not only because it's effective, but also because it is more eco-friendly.
+You can find readymade products, but many gardeners enjoy making their own.

-Insecticidal soap can be produced in relatively 3 simple steps, with just 2 ingredients: dish soap and water.
-Make sure that you are not using dishwashing detergent, which may harm plants and will not work on insects because it doesn’t use fatty acids.
+You just need two ingredients: dish soap and water.
 You need liquid soap, such as pure castile liquid soap, that does not contain additives (like fragrance, moisturizer and other additional chemicals).
+Then follow these steps:

 1. Choose a clean spray bottle or sprayer for your mixture.
 If you're recycling a previously used bottle, make sure it is completely sanitized.